 MediaTek chipset devices are all over the Android smartphone ecosystem.
 When it comes to data transfer between a computer and a MediaTek device, you’ll need to install the latest MediaTek drivers first.

-MediaTek drivers help to connect your device with your PC for better data transfer or stable connection.
-So if you get some error or failure notice when connecting, the most possible cause is outdated or improperly installed USB drivers.
+MediaTek drivers help to connect your device to your PC for better data transfer or a stable connection.
+So if you get an error or failure notice when connecting, the most likely cause is outdated or improperly installed USB drivers.
+In this post, we’ll show you 2 easy ways to get the latest MediaTek drivers.

-There are two methods for you to download and install MediaTek drivers.
+How to download and install MediaTek drivers

-• Option 1 – Manually – You’ll need some computer skills and patience to update your drivers this way because you need to find exactly the right driver online, download it, and install it step by step.
+- Option 2 – Manually – You’ll need some computer skills and patience to update your drivers this way because you need to find exactly the right driver online, download it, and install it step by step.

-Option 1 Manually
+Option 1 – Automatically

 Step 1: Download the driver zip file

-1) Download the MTK Driver Zip File (All Versions).
+1) Download the MTK Driver Zip File.

 2) Extract the zip file on your computer.